-Woopra has an advanced ID mapping system that allows it to use many different fields to uniquely refer to a person profile.
+Woopra has an advanced ID mapping system that allows it to use many different fields to uniquely refer to an individual profile.
 The Basic Concepts section will introduce some conventional database concepts and Woopra's challenges.
 Then we will dive into how Woopra's ID system works and how to make the best use of it.

 A unique identifier is special in that only one database entity may have a given id value, so it can be used to find one specific entity.

 In SQL databases, the concept of a Primary Key refers to this idea of a unique identifier.
-Primary keys refer to a single SQL row, and are guaranteed to be unique for each row, and every row is guaranteed to have one.
+Primary keys refer to a single SQL row and is guaranteed to be unique for each row, and every row is guaranteed to have one.

 There is some necessary but unfortunate equivocation in the terminology we use here: